MrFuzzyPants11/Microsoft-Rewards-AHK/README.txt

 ## WHAT DOES THIS DO:
 - This script will complete all microsoft reward dailies as well the required searches for a full daily rewards.

-## HOW DO I USE IT:
+## **HOW DO I USE IT**:
-- Activate the script by double clicking it or opening it with AutoHotkey.
+	Activate the script by double clicking it or opening it with AutoHotkey.
-- F6 to start the script (configurable hotkey)
-- F7 to terminate the script at any point.
-The script auto terminates once it completes but if something goes wrong use this. (configurable hotkey)

 ## WHAT CAN'T IT DO
+- Complete weekly or event rewards.
+These are not standardized and therefore cannot be completed using this script

+# BEFORE RUNNING *Setup*:
+## WHAT CAN'T IT DO:
 - Complete weekly or event rewards.
 These are not standardized and therefore cannot be completed using this script

 # BEFORE RUNNING *Setup*:
 ## APOLOGIZES:
 - This version of the script only works on Windows computers at 125% scale.
 100% functionality for all resolutions will be added on December 14th however, there are no plans for 150+%